michel1991/ocp-java-11/interfaces/README.md

 The last row is incorrect as the abstract modifier can be implied if the method does not declare a body.
 Since three rows contain an error, option D is correct.

+### Which of the following are the best reasons for creating a default interface method?
+(Choose two.)
+*  A. Allow interface methods to be overloaded.
+*  B. Add backward compatibility to existing interfaces.
+*  C. Give an interface the ability to create final methods.
+*  D. Allow an interface to define a method at the class level.
+*  E. Improve code reuse among classes that implement the interface.
+*  F. Improve encapsulation of the interface.

+One of the motivations for adding default interface methods to Java was for backward compatibility.
+These methods allow developers to update older classes with a newer version of an interface without breaking functionality in the existing classes, making option B correct.
+Option E is also correct, as classes implementing the interface can share common methods.
+Option A is incorrect, as interface methods can already be overloaded.
+Option C is incorrect because methods in interfaces cannot be marked final.
+Option D sounds plausible, but could be accomplished with static interface methods alone.
+Option F is incorrect as that statement only applies to private interface methods.